tgm-team/tgm/docs/tutorials/hook_tutorial.md

 ______________________________________________________________________

+## 6. Recipes

+Under construction.

 ## Summary

 `DGHook`s are modular transformation applied to batches under the hood during data loading.
 The `HookManager` orchestrates hooks by key-value pair, and ensures correct execution order given the set of `requires` and `produces` attributes.
 After activating a given key, the yielded batch from the dataloader will have all the `produces` attributes computed for you.

-By sub-classing either the `StatefullHook` or `StatelessHook`, you can define you own custom transformation and operators in `TGM`.
+By sub-classing either the `StatefulHook` or `StatelessHook`, you can define you own custom hooks in `TGM`.